-Policy Points
+5.7 Policy Points

-- The Service undertakes to review its collections in the light of the requirements of its communities, partner and supporting organisations, local and regional heritage networks and the objectives of the county council. - Collection rationalisation, as well as targeted collecting, will be undertaken to ensure the collections are relevant and fit for use. - The approved procedures for disposal of objects, or groups of objects from the museum and related collections MUST be adhered to in all circumstances. - Significant acquisitions and all disposals will be proposed by the professional Head of Service and considered by the Director and Lead Member.
+- The Service undertakes to review its collections in the light of the requirements of its communities, partner and supporting organisations, local and regional heritage networks and the objectives of the county council. - Collection rationalisation, as well as targeted collecting, will be undertaken to ensure the collections are relevant and fit for use. - The approved procedures for disposal of objects, or groups of objects from the museum and related collections MUST be adhered to in all circumstances. - Significant acquisitions and all disposals will be proposed by the professional Head of Service and considered by the Director under delegated responsibilities.
+If there are any significant community sensitivities associated with the proposed disposals it will be referred to Cabinet Lead Member, and if necessary Cabinet.
 They will also maintain an overview of museum collecting activity and instigate disposal procedures where necessary.

-Outline plan for the review and rationalisation of specific collections areas 2021-25 Coal mining and other working life objects Fashion Collection Women's C19th and C20th clothing Archaeology De-selection of bulk material where this has not occurred prior to deposition, timbers (including Hemington River crossing and Lounge mining etc) Natural Life Spirit Collection , Subject library collections
+Outline plan for the review and rationalisation of specific collections areas 2025-30

+Coal mining and other working life objects Previously identified duplicate, incomplete, irrelevant objects or those in poor condition.
+Fashion Collection Women's clothing from 1940 to 1970.
+Archaeology De-selection of bulk material where this has not occurred prior to deposition.
+Timbers (including Hemington River crossing and Lounge mining etc) Natural Life Spirit Collection Review and rationalisation of Spirit Collection currently in the care of Leicester City Museums service relating to their plans to relocate.
+Subject library collections Focus on coal mining library at Snibston.
+General Collections containing hazardous materials

-6. Legal and Ethical Framework for Acquisition and Disposal of Items
+Section 6 -Legal and Ethical Framework for Acquisition and Disposal of Items